 "California has teamed with some of the best automotive manufacturers and energy providers in the world, to develop an exciting new technology that is both environmentally safe and commercially viable." -- former Governor Gray Davis formally announcing the collaboration on April 20,1999

 In November 2000, our West Sacramento headquarters opened.
 The building includes a public gallery, offices, a hydrogen fueling station and indoor service bays for vehicle maintenance.
 In the beginning, the automakers had just handful of cars-all stationed in Sacramento.
 Our goal was to see if these fuel cell electric vehicles (FCEVs) and hydrogen could be technically viable.
 If the answer was no, then CaFCP would close its doors in 2004.

 Before the first phase was finished, CaFCP members knew that the technology could succeed.
 Our membership grew to 33 and they drafted a new set of goals for the next phase of operation, 2004 to 2007.
 During this period, CaFCP members worked on projects to prove or disprove the commercially viability—would the vehicles, fuels and public policies meet consumer expectations?

 CaFCP is now in its fourth phase: preparing for market launch.
-Our attention has slighted shifted from vehicles to stations as our automaker members prepare to introduce FCEVs to Californian beginning in 2015.
+Our attention has shifted slightly from vehicles to stations as our automaker members prepare to introduce FCEVs to California beginning in 2015.
 Much remains to be done, and our members remain confident that FCEVs are a crucial part of the transportation mix.